 All the Performance and Security Features You’d Expect

-Beyond the high-availability infrastructure that I shared above, Pressidium offer all the performance and security features that you’d expect from a managed WordPress host.
+Beyond the high-availability infrastructure I shared above, Pressidium offer all of the performance and security features you’d expect from a managed WordPress host.

 On the performance side, you get five different caching mechanisms to speed things up.
-The caching system itself uses Varnish as the building block and also employs a custom “adaptive caching engine which profiles your site’s traffic to enforce the most efficient caching rules for your site.”
-I asked their support about this caching engine and my understanding is that it basically means Pressidium will automatically exclude logged-in users from seeing cached content while still serving cached content to anonymous visitors.
-This helps eliminate caching issues if you’re, say, running a membership site.
+The caching system itself uses Varnish as the building block, and also employs a custom ‘adaptive caching engine, which profiles your site’s traffic to enforce the most efficient caching rules’.
+I asked their support about this caching engine and my understanding is that it basically means Pressidium will automatically exclude logged-in users from seeing cached content, while still serving cached content to anonymous visitors.
+This helps to eliminate caching issues if you’re, say, running a membership site.

 You’ll also get some other performance-boosting features:

 - Dynamic load balancing for better performance under scale (as mentioned above)

 - Built-in image optimization service (no need for an image optimization plugin)

 On the security side, you get the following features: